MicrosoftDocs/cpp-docs/docs/cpp/one-s-complement-operator-tilde.md

  In this example, the new value assigned to `y` is the one's complement of the unsigned value 0xFFFF, or 0x0000.

  Integral promotion is performed on integral operands, and the resultant type is the type to which the operand is promoted.
-See [Integral Promotions](../misc/integral-promotions.md) for more information on how the promotion is done.
+See [Standard Conversions](standard-conversions.md) for more information on how the promotion is done.

 ## See Also
  [Expressions with Unary Operators](../cpp/expressions-with-unary-operators.md)